Anatomiclab/GastroFLOW/README.md

 Please follow the [import guideline](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to reproduce the environment.

-## Using QuPath to generate the WSI images and cellular features
+## Using QuPath to generate the WSI and cellular features

-We use the QuPath(0.2.0-m8) [Link](https://qupath.github.io/) to generate the WSI images and cellular features for training and validation.
+We use the QuPath(0.2.0-m8) [Link](https://qupath.github.io/) to generate the WSI and cellular features for training and validation.

 The capture of working space is shown below: